smmresearch/TaggedThesis/README.md

 It is essential your version of LaTeX is recently updated.

 I suspect it won't work with Overleaf (problems detailed below), but this has not yet been tested (let me know if you have!).
-An up-and-coming (free as of 2025) alternative to Overleaf is Crixet.com.
-Similar to Overleaf, Crixet is all in-browser and allows for collaboration.
-Further, Crixet appears to update far more often than Overleaf and has a different behind-the-scenes infrastructure which prevents timeouts.
 To use Crixet, at the very top of thesis.tex, replace
 ```
 %!LW recipe=lualatex-plain